-- Scenario 1: Boshen's ancestry test results reveal he has a different biological father than the one he grew up with.
-He must decide whether to confront his family and seek out his biological father.
-This discovery leaves him grappling with questions about his identity and family relationships. - Scenario 2: Siblings Kia and Kristin find out through ancestry tests that they have different ethnic backgrounds, raising questions about their family history.
-They wonder whether their parents have been keeping secrets or if something unexpected explains their results.
-This leads them to reconsider their understanding of their heritage and their bond as sisters. - Scenario 3: Adina learns through an ancestry test that she has a previously unknown halfsibling who reaches out to connect.
-Adina must decide whether to meet this sibling and what this new relationship might mean for her family.
-She is unsure how this will affect her sense of belonging. - Scenario 4: Rolando's ancestry test reveals a predisposition to a hereditary health condition, causing him anxiety about his future.
-He now must decide whether to seek further medical advice or simply monitor his health.
-Rolando also wonders if he should share this information with his family, as it could affect them too. - 3.
-How might the individual(s) in the case study feel upon receiving unexpected information from their ancestry test results?

-4. What are the potential emotional, psychological, and social implications of discovering such information?
+- Scenario 1: A person's ancestry test results reveal they have a different biological father than the one they grew up with. - Scenario 2: Siblings take ancestry tests and find out they have different ethnic backgrounds, leading to questions about their shared family history. - Scenario 3: A person learns about a previously unknown half-sibling through an ancestry test match. - Scenario 4: An individual takes an ancestry test that also offers health results and uncovers a predisposition to a hereditary health condition, causing anxiety and uncertainty about their future health. - 3.
+How might the individual(s) in the case study feel upon receiving unexpected information from their ancestry test results? - 4.
+What are the potential emotional, psychological, and social implications of discovering such information?

-5. How might unexpected information impact family dynamics and relationships?

-6. What ethical considerations should be considered when sharing or acting on unexpected ancestry test results?
+- 5. How might unexpected information impact family dynamics and relationships? - 6.
+What ethical considerations should be taken into account when sharing or acting on unexpected ancestry test results?